MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Search/Update-MgExternalConnectionSchema.md

   - `[SourceSystemDefinitionId <String>]`: The unique identifier of sourceSystemDefinition
   - `[YearTimePeriodDefinitionId <String>]`: The unique identifier of yearTimePeriodDefinition

-PROPERTIES <IMicrosoftGraphExternalConnectorsProperty1\[]>: The properties defined for the items in the connection.
+`PROPERTIES <IMicrosoftGraphExternalConnectorsProperty[]>`: The properties defined for the items in the connection.
 The minimum number of properties is one, the maximum is 128.
   - `[Aliases <String[]>]`: A set of aliases or a friendly names for the property.
 Maximum 32 characters.
 Only alphanumeric characters allowed.
 For example, each string might not contain control characters, whitespace, or any of the following: :, ;, ,, (, ), [, ], {, }, %, $, +, !, *, =, &, ?, @, #, /, ~, ', ', <, >, `, ^.
 Optional.
   - `[IsExactMatchRequired <Boolean?>]`: Specifies if the property will be matched exactly for queries.
 Exact matching can only be set to true for non-searchable properties of type string or stringCollection.
 Optional.
   - `[IsQueryable <Boolean?>]`: Specifies if the property is queryable.
 Queryable properties can be used in Keyword Query Language (KQL) queries.
 Optional.